Some shows never stood a chance. Not because they're bad, but because the very concept scared people away.

 Pelswick was unable to gain much of an audience due to taking too many risks at once.
 It had a paraplegic protagonist, which is a pretty big risk by itself, unfortunately, especially since it made the bold choice to have it not define his entire character.
 Then it was set in a Fantastic Comedy (the protagonist receives advice from a guardian angel only he can see), and some of the people who liked the reality aspect found the fantasy aspect confusing to the point they couldn't enjoy it, as well as having an unconventional art style which some people find off-putting in and of itself.
 For good measure, the show employed mature humor about political correctness and then aimed the series at kids, complete with a far-from-subtle Aesop structure that older people were turned off by.
 All of this resulted in being cancelled after 26 episodes and not released on DVD with a virtually nonexistent fanbase.

 This is the reason My Little Pony Tales flopped.
 Fans of the usually fantasy-themed My Little Pony franchise found the slice-of-life elements dull and cliché, while most slice-of-life fans couldn't get beyond the fact that the cast is all brightly-coloured talking ponies.
 It's still a controversial topic in the MLP fandom decades later.

 Almost Naked Animals.
 The entire cast is animals who have all their fur shaved off, and wear only underwear, for no specific reason.
 And they all work at an island cabana.
 And the art style is very ugly, and NOT in an Ugly Cute kind of way.

-Star Wars: The Clone Wars will win you over with its artistic excellence, but it has to do so with a potentially debilitating premise.
-Namely, for all the heroes' wisdom and daring do, they are all suckers fooled by Palpatine who is manipulating both sides to weaken them in order to finally seize power in Revenge of the Sith.
+The premise of Star Wars: The Clone Wars is potentially debilitating.
+Namely, for all the heroes' wisdom and derring-do, they are all suckers fooled by Palpatine who is manipulating both sides to weaken them in order to finally seize power in Revenge of the Sith.